syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 ## Exporting multiple grids

-Exporting multiple grids in the Syncfusion ##Platform_Name## Grid component allows you to export different grids to compare them side by side in external applications on the same or different pages of a PDF file.
+Exporting multiple grids in the Syncfusion ##Platform_Name## Grid control allows you to export different grids to compare them side by side in external applications on the same or different pages of a PDF file.
 Each grid is identified by its unique ID.
 You can specify which grid to export by listing their **IDs** in the [exportGrids](../../api/grid/#exportgrids) property.

 ### Same page